Linuxfabrik/monitoring-plugins/check-plugins/librenms-health/README.md

 * For state-class sensors, displays the state description instead of the raw numeric value
 * For numeric sensors, compares the value against its four configured limits the same way LibreNMS does on its device health pages (warning and critical, low and high) and displays the value together with its low/high range
 * Supports filtering by device group (`--device-group`, with SQL wildcards), device hostname (`--device-hostname`, repeatable), and device type (`--device-type`, repeatable)
+* Reports each sensor once.
+A device that belongs to several device groups otherwise arrives with a full set of copies, and some hardware, Cisco switches above all, discovers the same physical sensor more than once.
+Where two copies of one sensor disagree, the worse reading is the one reported, so a healthy copy cannot hide an alert
+* Orders the table by severity, worst first, then by device and sensor name.
+The row to act on is therefore the top one, and the order is stable between runs
 * In default (compact) mode, only sensors with alerts are shown; use `--lengthy` to display all sensors with extended details (type, location, sensor class, last update time)